krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You require a Cloud Storage bucket serving users in New York City.
+Q. You require a Cloud Storage bucket serving users in New York City.
 There is a need for geo-redundancy.
 You do not plan on using ACLs.
 What CLI command do you use?
 ```
 ```
 Run a gsutil mb command specifying a dual-region bucket and an option to turn ACL evaluation off.